Author: Charlotte Davies / Codes: / Published: 24/03/2020

 There’s a useful cartoon here.

+None of the Wuhan workers wearing appropriate PPE got COVID.
+So the PPE works, if we wear it properly.
 The St Emlyns “bubble” analogy is good to think about how to protect yourself.
 Follow PHE guidelines as to what PPE to wear (and hope they’re evidence based), and FOAM cast have blogs and podcasts about general infectivity.
 Government guidelines on obtaining PPE here and some consideration about the ethics of seeing patients without PPE here.
 There’s a whole podcast segment on it here – the fact that its one of three, means it’s so so so important.
 Important enough that one hospital has got a PPE officer.
 Do have a look at the EM3 drills for PPE communication.

 Coronavirus is believed to be droplet spread, although now we’re considering airbourne again.